Contact information for key programs and services at this installation.

 Do not forget to contact your gaining unit to request a sponsor.
 A sponsor can save you time and assist you in the transition period.
 Sponsors provide accurate, timely information and other support needed to minimize problems with relocating.
 To get the benefits of the Sponsorship Program, soldiers must fill out the DA Form 5434 (Sponsorship Program Counseling and Information Sheet).

 Temporary Lodging Reservations

-Temporary lodging is available for both TDY and PCS personnel.
-Information and reservations may be obtained through Army Lodging, 520-533-2222, DSN 312-821-2222.
+Temporary lodging is available for both temporary duty and PCS personnel.
+Information and reservations may be obtained through Army Lodging by calling 520-533-2222.
 Reservations can be made up to one year in advance.
-Pets are allowed in all rooms, there is a fee for pets that is out of pocket cost for the Soldier.
+Pets are allowed in all rooms; there is a fee for pets that is an out-of-pocket cost for the Soldier.
 PCS travelers have priority for lodging.
-For further information, please see topic Temporary Lodging.
+For further information, please see review the Temporary Lodging topic.

-Prior to bringing your family, ensure that you are command sponsored; this will save you money as you will not be reimbursed for any costs incurred for them, if you are not authorized movement of dependants.
+Prior to bringing your family, ensure that you are command sponsored; this will save you money as you will not be reimbursed for any costs incurred for them if you are not authorized movement of dependents.

 If you get married before you PCS, you must inform your commander and follow the procedures exactly as you are given them.
 The military will not pay for travel and housing of your spouse if you do not follow proper procedures.